Synthesis and physical properties of Ce$_2$Rh$_{3+\delta}$Sb$_4$ single crystals: 1 . Introduction

 Recently, we reported the growth of a new ternary superconducting rhodium-antimonide La$_2$Rh$_{3+\delta}$Sb$_4$ ($T_c\sim 0.8$ K)\cite{Cheng_La2Rh3Sb4}.
-Previously, this family of compounds were recognized to crystallize in the orthorhombic Pr$_2$Ir$_3$Sb$_4$ structure, with the space group $Pnma$ (No.~62)\cite{GilR-Ce234,Schafer-Ce234}.
-By careful single-crystal X-ray diffraction (XRD) and Scanning transmission electron microscope (STEM) measurements, we demonstrated the existence of an additional Rh4 site whose occupation rate is $\delta\approx 1/8$.
-In this compound, the La atoms form Q1D chains along $\mathbf{c}$ (Note \cite{note1}), while the chains are isolated by Rh-Sb polyhedra, which motivates us to further look into its sister compound Ce$_2$Rh$_{3+\delta}$Sb$_4$.
+Previously, this family of compounds (e.g. Ce$_2$Rh$_3$Sb$_4$) were recognized to crystallize in the orthorhombic Pr$_2$Ir$_3$Sb$_4$ structure, with the space group $Pnma$ (No.~62)\cite{GilR-Ce234,Schafer-Ce234}.
+By careful \emph{single-crystal} X-ray diffraction (XRD) and Scanning transmission electron microscope (STEM) measurements\cite{Cheng_La2Rh3Sb4}, we demonstrated the existence of an additional Rh4 site (that was not identified before) whose occupation rate is $\delta\approx 1/8$.
+In this compound, the La atoms form Q1D chains along $\mathbf{c}$ (Note \cite{note1}), and these chains are isolated by Rh-Sb polyhedra, which motivates us to further look into its sister compound Ce$_2$Rh$_{3+\delta}$Sb$_4$.
 In fact, as early as in 2011, Gil \textit{et al} already reported the growth of polycrystalline Ce$_2$Rh$_{3}$Sb$_4$\cite{GilR-Ce234}.
 There the temperature dependence of magnetic susceptibility down to 2 K remains Curie-Weiss-like without showing any trace of magnetic ordering.
 This implies that the system probably sits in a regime close to a quantum criticality.
 To better clarify the ground state and the possibility of QCP in this compound, both single-crystal samples and sub-Kelvin measurements are badly demanded.

 In this paper, we report the synthesis and physical properties of Ce$_2$Rh$_{3+\delta}$Sb$_4$ ($\delta\approx 1/8$) single crystals.
-Our work manifests that Ce$_2$Rh$_{3+\delta}$Sb$_4$ is an easy-plane antiferromagnet with N\'{e}el temperature $T_N=1.4$ K. Short-range correlation can be observed well above $T_N$.
+Our work manifests that Ce$_2$Rh$_{3+\delta}$Sb$_4$ is an easy-plane antiferromagnet with N\'{e}el temperature $T_N=1.4$ K. Short-range magnetic correlation can be observed well above $T_N$.
 Kondo scale is estimated, $T_K\sim2.4$ K, comparable to the strength of magnetic exchange.
 We also discuss the reason for the low ordering temperature, and the possibility of QCP under pressure.